Recommendations & Conclusions

 Regulators and deployers should ensure that the right balance is maintained between the protection of privacy and pursuing the potential benefits of AI.
 Determining this balance will depend on the context in which the technology is being deployed, with reference to the relevant laws and regulations.

-Government response.
 The government states that existing principles-based data protection law (UK GDPR) already allows for striking the right balance between privacy and AI benefits.
-It details the Information Commissioner’s Office’s (ICO) role, existing guidance, and enforcement powers in this area, including …
+It details the Information Commissioner’s Office’s (ICO) role, existing guidance, and enforcement powers in this area, including requirements for data protection by …

 Department for Science, Innovation and Technology